 He also teased that the season will end with some kind of closure.
 "Season two was a chance for everyone involved to end [the franchise] in a way that feels satisfying."

-Nicole Kidman previously weighed in on the potential for a third season last year.
+Nicole Kidman previously weighed in on the potential for a third season two years ago.

 HBO has yet to green-light another season centered around the women of Monterey, and while Kidman says she's open to the possibility, she doesn't sound optimistic.
-"I think it would simply be hard to get the whole group together," Kidman said during an interview with Variety last year.
+"I think it would simply be hard to get the whole group together," Kidman said during an interview with Variety in 2018.
 "But we would love to do it."

 More recently, she said a third season would only happen if the entire cast could come back and reprise their roles.